AHP is a rare genetic disease

 CHRONIC AHP SYMPTOMS

-Chronic symptoms, such as anxiety, nausea, pain, and muscle weakness can take a serious toll on some people with AHP.
+Chronic symptoms, such as anxiety, nausea, pain, and fatigue can take a serious toll on some people with AHP.

 By the time I was 14, I had more unexplained attacks.
 My symptoms included tremors, seizures, sun burns and light sensitivity, frequent vomiting, abdominal pain, severe all-body pain, muscle weakness, memory loss, and diarrhea.— Nathan, living with AHP